FLORA OF ICELAND elements: Ranunculus pygmaeus, pigmy buttercup

-Ranunculus pygmaeus; The pigmy buttercup is a small mountain buttercup.
+Ranunculus pygmaeus; The Pigmy Buttercup is a small mountain buttercup.
 It has trilobed leaves, the two lateral leaves are lobed (2-3) again, at least that is true for the basal leaves; the leaves just below the flower tend to be more spear-shaped.
 The corolla is relatively short.
 Prominent is the central green fruit head which rises well above the flower.

 It is a member of the buttercup family (Ranunculaceae).
+The Icelandic name of this species is Dvergsóley.

-A brief introduction to common Iceland plants
+A brief introduction to Iceland plants

 Text & Photographs by Dick Vuijk